ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 Finally we will deploy the bond-query-enabled commercial-paper to your local fabric, generate some functional tests, and run through them to make sure that the smart contract is functional.

 These are the general steps you will take:

 1. Clone the commercial-bond smart contract package and add package to VSCode workspace
 2. Package commercial-bond, install and instantiate
 3. Run a few tests to get familiar with commercial-bond
 4. Grab commercial-paper if you don't already have it
 5. Setup Debug Smart Contract in Development Mode
 6. Go through existing papercontract function in debugger
-7. Make smart contract update to include cross chaincode call, test in debug session
+7. Make smart contract update to include cross-chaincode call, test in debug session
 8. Package commercial-paper, install and instantiate
 9. Generate function tests, and run through function tests
 10. The end!